raghubetina/gcal-oauth-example/gcal_oauth_lesson.md

 - Added `:omniauthable` to the Devise modules
 - Added `omniauth_providers: [:google_oauth2]` to specify which providers we support
 - The `from_omniauth` class method:
-  - Looks for an existing user with matching `provider` and `uid`
+  - First tries to find an existing user by `provider` and `uid` (returning Google user)
-  - If not found, creates a new user with the Google email
+  - Falls back to finding by email (in case they signed up with email first)
-  - Generates a random password (they'll never use it since they sign in with Google)
+  - Creates a new user only if neither exists
-  - Saves the `google_access_token` so we can access their calendar
+  - **Always updates** the `google_access_token` on every sign-in (this is important - tokens can change or expire)

 ## Step 9: Add the Google Calendar API gem